-Other health care costs
+Overall health care costs

 Credit card payments and other debts

+Since the average life expectancy is about 79 years old, you’ll need enough income in your retirement accounts to keep you afloat.
 Heading into retirement, many financial experts recommend having enough money to cover at least 25 times your annual expenses in retirement savings.
 Using the trimmed annual expenses you calculated above, multiply that by 25 to get an idea of where you need to be.

 Today’s economy is vastly different from that of previous generations.
 If your parents or grandparents wanted to earn extra income, more often than not, they would have to get a second job with a fixed schedule to manage.
 In today’s gig economy, there are plenty of side hustles that offer extra income streams on your schedule, including: